 Today, I will let you in on the 5 Proven Benefits of high DHA Omega-3 fish oil and 1 BIG problem to watch out for if you plan to or already take Omega-3 supplements.

-Docosahexanoic acid or DHA is one of the most important omega-3 fats and older adults may benefit more from taking a high DHA rather than high EPA omega-3 fish oil.
+Docosahexanoic acid or DHA is one of the most important omega-3 fats.
+Older adults would benefit MORE from taking a high DHA rather than high EPA omega-3 fish oil.

 DHA Supports Brain Development

-Comprising about 90% of the omega-3's of the brain, DHA stimulates phospholipid production and neuronal growth.1-7
+Comprising about 90% of the omega-3's of the brain, DHA stimulates phospholipid production and neuronal growth.
+This is why pregnant and lactating women need supplemental DHA.1-7

 DHA Also Improves Brain Function